userexperior-technologies/integration-guide/docs/xamarin.md

 -   **Events**

-    In UserExperior terms, an event is the Indication of Progress in user's session.
+    In UserExperior terms, an event is the Indication of Progress in the user's session.
 If you want to track user events that are not auto-captured by UserExperior, use "EVENT" in 2nd parameter.

     Eg: `Transaction Completed`, `Checkout Done`, `COD Payment`, `Debit Card Payment`, `Login`, `Check Balance`, `Fund Transfer`, etc.

-    Note: UserExperior does auto event tracking for most of the UI elements, add only those events which UserExperior didn't auto track. (which can be known in few initially, recorded sessions itself.)
+    Note: UserExperior does auto event tracking for most of the UI elements, add only those events which UserExperior didn't auto track. (which can be known in a few initially, recorded sessions itself.)

     Recommendation: Kindly pass hardcoded/fixed values for events, do not pass incremental values!